Instructor: John Tanner

 Frequently Asked Questions

 As schools struggle to close achievement gaps forced wider by a global pandemic, educators desperately need a reliable system and process by which to accurately measure school performance.
 But traditional accountability measures are broken — and have been for years.
-The bravEd True Accountability™ Framework exposes and systematically removes inherent biases found in traditionally compliance-based school accountability frameworks in favor of a benefits-based approach, with focus on future improvements.
+The bravEd Benefits-Based Leadership™ program and Benefits-Based Accountability™ Framework exposes and systematically removes inherent biases found in traditionally compliance-based school accountability frameworks in favor of a benefits-based approach, with focus on students and their future successes.

 What’s included in this program?

-The True Accountability Framework™ includes a combination of guided and asynchronous professional learning opportunities, including scheduled strategic accountability conversations, a series of virtual project-based workshops, intimate coaching sessions and quarterly strategy sessions.
-Plus, 24/7 access to a growing knowledge base of school accountability resources.
-The process is designed to get educators talking about traditional accountability systems, to identify what’s working and what’s not, and develop a new, more holistic system to more accurately measure and reflect modern-day school performance.
+The bravEd Benefits-Based Leadership™ program and Benefits-Based Accountability Framework™ includes a combination of guided and asynchronous professional learning opportunities, including structured conversations with school leadership, a series of collaborative learning sessions, and a timed small-group doing workshops.
+The process is designed to get educators talking about traditional accountability systems, to identify what’s working well and what’s not working as well as it should, and develop a new, more holistic system to more accurately measure and reflect modern-day school performance at the local level.